patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 ```ts isBeta file="ComposableTableDraggable.tsx"
 ```

+## Sticky table modifiers

+**Note:** Sticky table headers and columns have a higher `z-index` than the `z-index` used for menus (dropdown, select, etc).
+The intent is that the contents of a scrollable table will scroll under the sticky header/column, including any expanded menus.
+However, there may be use cases where a menu needs to appear on top of a sticky header/column, such as an expanded menu in a toolbar above a table with a sticky header.

+There are a few ways this can be handled:

+- Manipulate the `z-index` of the menu and/or table headers/columns manually.
+- Use the `menuAppendTo` prop in non-composable react components with menus to append the menu to an element outside of the table (e.g., the `<body>` element) so that the menu has a higher stacking context than - and can appear on top of - sticky headers/columns as well as appear outside of any scrollable content in the table.
+- In the case where the menu is outside of the table (e.g., above the table in a toolbar, or below the table and the menu expands up), assign the entire table a lower `z-index` than the `z-index` of the menu.
+This creates a lower stacking context for the entire table compared to the menu, while preserving the stacking context of the elements inside of the table.

 ### Composable: Sticky column

 To make a column sticky, wrap `TableComposable` with `InnerScrollContainer` and add the following properties to the `Th` that should be sticky: `isStickyColumn` and `hasRightBorder`.
 To prevent the default text wrapping behavior and allow horizontal scrolling, all `Th` should also have the `modifier="nowrap"` property.
 To set the minimum width of the sticky column, use the `stickyMinWidth` property.